PKU-ICST-MIPL/Firzen_ICDE2024/README.md

 Our model is evaluated on *Amazon Beauty*, *Amazon Cell Phones and Accessories*, *Amazon Clothing Shoes and Jewelry* datasets.

-You can download our processed datasets and unzip them to './data' folder:
+You can download our processed datasets and unzip them to your data folder:

 - [Baidu Yun Pan](https://pan.baidu.com/s/1sjoatsrC0Dgs9kiRAafxhg): 1207